 The River itself is possibly better known for the jumping crocodiles which attract many tourists to where the Arnehm Highway crosses the tidal section of the river much further downstream.

-The town itself is the location of the War Cemetery, the .303 bar at the Adelaide River Inn and the Railway Precinct Museum.
+However town itself is further upstream and is the location of the War Cemetery, the .303 bar at the Adelaide River Inn and the Railway Precinct Museum.

 The .303 bar is guarded outside the door by Jock the Croc, a 5m crocodile from Borroloola, while inside Charlie the buffalo watches over patrons.

 Fishing from the old low level bridge in April while there is still a good flow in the river.